JJ/hoborg/text/text.md

 hat from which several wires sprouted; from those wires, wavy lines came out (or in, who knows) while he seemed to be speaking, arms wide open.
 I'd heard about that one, and it looked like a scam.
 But then I was not buying this circus, I was here for a reason.
-A heavy, metalic, mechanical reason.
+A heavy, metallic, mechanical reason.

 I realized Boris had stopped talking and shortly he came back from his office at the end of the